Official-Codaisseur-Graduate/lisa-client/README.md

     $ npm run start
     ```

-3) Add some mock data on any day.
+3) Add some mock data on a specific day ON YOUR LOCAL SERVER.
 First, select the location where you want to add a dish.
 Then add dishes by type in the lower dropdown menu with the white background.
 Now you can select a date and use the upper form to add these dishes to that day.
-If your added dishes don't appear in the dropdown menu, you need to refresh the page.